Quantum algorithms and approximating polynomials for composed functions with shared inputs: Introduction

 \subsection{Paper organization and notation}

 This paper is organized so as to be accessible to readers without familiarity with quantum algorithms. \sec{quantum} assumes the reader is somewhat familiar with quantum query complexity and Grover's algorithm~\cite{Gro96}, but only uses Grover's algorithm as a black box.
 In \sec{quantum} we show our main result on the quantum query complexity of shared-input compositions (\thm{quantum}). \sec{approx} proves our result about the approximate degree of shared-input compositions (\thm{composition}). \sec{LC} uses the results of these sections (in a black-box manner) to upper bound the quantum query complexity and approximate degree of \LC circuits, and proves related lower bounds. \sec{agnostic} uses the results of \sec{LC} to obtain algorithms to agnostically PAC learn \LC circuits. \Cref{s:app} derives our average-case lower bounds on the size of \ACmodtwo\ circuits computing the Inner Product function.
+This section is new and does not appear in the conference version of this paper~\cite{BKT19}.